Camel Spider: A Murderous Speed Demon of the Desert

 "The camel spider in this video could be dispatching with soldier ants in order to eat the larvae and pupae the ants were guarding — these don't bite and are super soft, squishy little protein and fat bombs," says Reddick.
 "Toward the end of the video, you can tell that she's eating, as her abdomen is enlarging and you can see the swallowing action, so that might be one possible explanation."

-But you can add the mass murder of ants to the long list of things scientists don't understand about camel spiders.
-But remember — even though they act like insane little fast zombies, they can't hurt you:
+Just add the mass murder of ants to the long list of things scientists don't understand about camel spiders.
+But remember — even though you may find some of their behaviors unsettling, they can't hurt you.

 Advertisement